Atrial fibrillation and managing stress

 The relationship between AFib and stress, anxiety and depression is complex.
 Some studies say there's a link between symptoms of these mental health conditions and the risk of AFib.
 Other studies say there's not.

-For example, some research suggests that:
+For example, some research shows that:

-• Feeling depressed or anxious can make AFib
+• Feeling depressed or anxious can make AFib symptoms worse.

-• Feeling angry or stressed about work may make AFib
+• Feeling angry or stressed about work may make AFib more likely to happen.

-• Having anxiety increases the risk of AFib
+• Having anxiety increases the risk of AFib returning after some treatments.

 Reducing stress and anxiety